Loom: Rigid heddles

 Rigid heddles are generally used on single-shaft looms.
-Odd warp threads go through the slots, and even ones through the circular holes, or vice-versa.
+Odd warp threads go through the slots, and even ones through the circular holes, or vice versa.
 The shed is formed by lifting the heddle, and the countershed by depressing it.
-The warp threads in the slots stay where they are, and the once in the circular holes are pulled back and forth.
+The warp threads in the slots stay where they are, and the ones in the circular holes are pulled back and forth.
 A single rigid heddle can hold all the warp threads, though sometimes multiple rigid heddles are used.

 Treadles may be used to drive the rigid heddle up and down.

-Multiple heddles
+Non-rigid heddles

-Rigid heddles (above) are called "rigid" to distinguish them from string and metal heddles, where each warp thread has its own heddle, which has an eye at each end and one in the middle for the warp thread.
-The eyes in the ends are fastened to a shaft, all in a row.
-This requires multiple shafts; it cannot be done on a single-shaft loom.
-The different shafts (also called harnesses) must be controlled by some mechanism.
+Rigid heddles or (above) are called "rigid" to distinguish them from string and wire heddles.
+Rigid heddles are one-piece, by non-rigid ones are multi-piece.
+Each warp thread has its own heald (also, confusingly, called a heddle).
+The heald has an eyelet at each end (for the staves, also called shafts) and one in the middle, called the mail, (for the warp thread).
+A row of these healds is slid onto two staves, the upper and lower staves; the staves together, or the staves together with the healds, may be called a heald frame, which is, confusingly, also called a shaft and a harness.
+Replaceable, interchangeable healds can be smaller, allowing finer weaves.

-While non-rigid heddles generally mean that two shafts are needed even for a plain tabby weave, twill weaves require three or more (depending on the type of twill), and more complex figured weaves require still more harnesses.
+Unlike a rigid heddle, a flexible heddle cannot push the warp thread.
+This means that two heald frames are needed even for a plain tabby weave.
+Twill weaves require three or more heald frames (depending on the type of twill), and more complex figured weaves require still more frames.

+The different heald frames must be controlled by some mechanism, and the mechanism must be able to pull them in both directions.
+They are mostly controlled by treadles; creating the shed with the feet leaves the hands free to ply the shuttle.
+However in some tabletop looms, heald frames are also controlled by levers.